TheGoodlike13/oblivion_dmg/README.md

 Magic damage is exactly the same from point of view of the calculations we are doing, so you can use that as stand-in.

-Permanent damage effects are ignored.
+Permanent damage over time effects are ignored.
 They are simply not applicable to any real combat scenario.
 Similar to healing, it would only add to the complexity of the code.